Dirty Rotten Imbeciles: But Wait... There's More!, lineup changes and possible new album (2011–present)

-Copyright infringement

 Although no longer working with D.R.I., one of the band's old record labels, Rotten Records, in 2015, filed in the United States District Court for the District of Massachusetts in a suit against a Comcast user who allegedly downloaded and shared the band's sixth album.
 According to the lawsuit, Rotten Records hired Rightscorp to monitor BitTorrent networks for infringement.
 The company claims it connected to the defendants' BitTorrent clients and downloaded a full copy of the album, later verifying that they were identical to the original copyright works.